SciEcon/SciEcon-Website/docs/hub.md

 #### What is this position about?

 SciEcon Program forms a viable community aimed at developing a friendly atmosphere for academic research and innovation projects.
 In the SciEcon Program, talents are able to train their leadership skills and develop their academic or industry experiences through various opportunities.
-There are altogether 8 programs available right now, and more information can be found on the Resources page:
+There are altogether 8 programs available right now, and more information can be found on the Program page:
 - SciEcon AMA;
 - SciEcon Research;
 - SciEcon Innovation;